bonni208/Business_Ethics/Business_Ethics.md

 #### Conclusion

-> In this 45 minute lesson you learned why some traditional approaches to online media literacy don't work, and were introduced to a new approach, encapsulated by the acronym SIFT.
+> In this section you learned why some traditional approaches to online media literacy don't work, and were introduced to a new approach, encapsulated by the acronym SIFT.
 This approach favors "moves" rather than analysis, and encourages you to make quick checks before you read material.
 >
 > Now that we have the basics down we will start practicing some of the web techniques that you can use to get quick answers as you "sift".

 ### 04.02 | Investigate the source